 Incidentally: An Interview with Greg Ratner

-The founding engineer at Troops.ai on his road to Troops, starting a company, and being a mentor
+The founding engineer of Troops.ai on starting a company, learning from past mistakes, and being a mentor

 By Greg Ratner